grafana/grafana/docs/sources/administration/configuration.md

 ### cert_file_path

 Path to TLS certificate that would be used by the Intent API.
 Since k8s effectively enforces TLS, this is required.
-Unset by default, make sure to set it if using the Intent API.
+Unset by default, it must be set to enable Intent API.

 ### key_file_path